AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_transit_external_device_conn.html.markdown

 * `local_tunnel_cidr` - (Optional) Source CIDR for the tunnel from the Aviatrix transit gateway.
 * `remote_tunnel_cidr` - (Optional) Destination CIDR for the tunnel to the external device.
 * `enable_edge_segmentation` - (Optional) Switch to allow this connection to communicate with a Security Domain via Connection Policy.
+* `active_transit_gateway_type` - (Optional) Set the transit gateway type to connect to.
+Only valid with Transit Gateway that has [Active-Standby Mode](https://docs.aviatrix.com/HowTos/transit_advanced.html#active-standby) enabled and for non-HA external device.
+Valid values: "HA", "Primary".
+Default: "Primary".
+Available as of provider version R2.17.1+.

 ## Import